lukfugl/cs8802-final/README.md

 measures the range to any solid matter in a 90 degree arc in front of the robot, allowing it to observe these obstacles.

-In addition to the stationary obstacles, a number of guards slowly patrol the area.
-If they spot Bond, he is captured and fails.
-Their paths are fixed and regular, but unknown to Bond.
+In addition to the stationary obstacles, a number of quadcopter guards slowly patrol the area.
+If they spot Bond, it is captured and fails.
+Their paths are unknown to Bond, but are at least "smooth" (no sudden sharp turns or accelerations).
+Their motion and sight are not restricted by obstacles.

 Fortunately, this was anticipated and Bond has been equipped with a special long range sensor that can detect range and direction to bioelectric readings regardless of material (e.g. the obstacles) in between.
-The guards can only detect Bond at much shorter range and cannot see through obstacles.
+The guards can only detect Bond at much shorter range, so it should be able to use this sensor to avoid them.

 ### Approach